phil-anderson/blurp/README.md

 # Todo List
-* MINOR BUG - Occasional stack trace on exit.
+* MINOR BUG - Very occasional stack trace on exit.
 Tighten up exit code to preclude any possible rendering.
-* GLITCH - Audio should pause when Blurp is paused
 * Use the Java Compiler API to compile .java files at runtime
 * [DV] Ruby doesn't handle field remapping - method set_scale_x => setScaleX, but field scaleX !=> scale_x
 * [DV] Need a Ruby wrapper that will check for camel-case properties if snake-case not found.